How Do You Calculate The Probability Of An Event

 • Experiment: Any process or activity that results in an observable outcome.
 Examples include flipping a coin, rolling a die, or conducting a survey.

 • Sample Space (S): The set of all possible outcomes of an experiment.
-For example, when rolling a six-sided die, the sample space is S = {1, 2, 3, 4, 5, 6}.
+To give you an idea, when rolling a six-sided die, the sample space is S = {1, 2, 3, 4, 5, 6}.

 • Event (E): A subset of the sample space, representing a specific outcome or a group of outcomes we are interested in.
-For example, rolling an even number on a die is the event E = {2, 4, 6}.
+Here's one way to look at it: rolling an even number on a die is the event E = {2, 4, 6}.

 • Outcome: A single possible result of an experiment.